qinhanlei/AlgoFun/README.md

 # Algorithms for fun

 ## Introduction
-Algorithms is fascinating.

-Try implement it just for fun.
+Algorithms is fascinating, implement it just for fun.

 Keep it simple and stupid, but not simpler.